DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/downloads.md

 The Atlassian Marketplace contains only relatively recent version of the Atlassian Plugin SDK.
 If you need an older version than what is available on the Marketplace, you can get it from the <a href="https://maven.atlassian.com/index.html#nexus-search;quick%7Eatlassian-plugin-sdk" class="external-link">Atlassian Maven repository</a>.

     {{% /note %}}
-3. Once you have the package for the version you want, install it using the method appropriate for your OS.
+3. Once you have the package for the version you want, install it using the method appropriate for your operating system.
 For example, for Debian / Ubuntu Linux, use:

     ``` bash
     sudo dpkg -i package_name